hantingxie/gamesparks-docs-v2/MARKDOWN/Tutorials/Third Party Integrations/Synchronizing Cloud Code with GitHub or Bitbucket.md

 ![](img/GitSynch/31.png)

-* You'll see that the directory structure from the commit is replicated
+* You'll see that the directory structure from the commit is replicated.

 *9.* **Step 3:** Select the **root directory**.
 The changes are loaded for ALL directories: